backstreetbrogrammer/56_CPlusPlus/README.md

 add_executable(Executable main.cc)
 ```

 - follow the steps given as above

-Alternatively, we can use the CMake extension to build the project:
+Alternatively, we can use the `CMake` extension to build the project:

-- Chose the Kit in the bottom bar (GCC 11.4.0 for WSL)
+- Chose the Kit in the bottom bar (`GCC 11.4.0` for WSL)

+As soon as we chose the `Kit`, the `CMake` extension will automatically create a `build` folder and run the
+configuration step.

+Other steps:

+- Click on the `CMake: [Debug]` in the bottom bar to choose the build type => for dev, we will use `Debug`
+- Click on the `CMake: [Build]` in the bottom bar to build the project
+- Click on the `CMake: [Run]` in the bottom bar to run the project

 **Generators**